Prithivirajan2911/Ex.No-2-CD/README.md

 # Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
-## REGISTER NUMBER:212223100042
-## NAME: PRITHIVIRAJAN V
-## DATE:26.09.2024
 # AIM
-To write a lex program to implement lexical analyzer to recognize a few patterns.
+## To write a lex program to implement lexical analyzer to recognize a few patterns.
 # ALGORITHM

 1. Start the program.

 2. Lex program consists of three parts.
      a.
 Declaration %%

      b.
 Translation rules %%